Windler Frequently Asked Questions | Live Windler download our brochure

 A closer look at the community, homes, amenities, and lifestyle that make Windler unique.

 Looking for clarity on what it’s like to live at Windler?
 Here you’ll find answers to frequently asked questions about our community vision, award-winning homebuilders, parks and amenities, and future development plans.
-We also cover HOA details, schools, and what makes our Aurora location so connected and convenient.
+We also cover HOA and Metro District details, schools, and what makes our Aurora location so connected and convenient.

 Windler & Living in Aurora

-Windler is located in northeast Aurora near E-470, I-70, and 56th Avenue, just minutes from Denver International Airport, the Gaylord Rockies Resort, and about 25 minutes from downtown Denver.
+The Windler community is conveniently located in northeast Aurora, spanning E-470 and near I-70, and 56th Avenue, Denver International Airport, the Gaylord Rockies Resort, and about 25 minutes from downtown Denver.

 Yes!
-Aurora is one of Colorado’s largest cities, and northeast Aurora is one of the fastest-growing areas in the region, offering newer homes, more open space, and a variety of housing options at a more attainable price point than many Denver neighborhoods.
+Aurora is one of Colorado’s largest cities, and northeast Aurora is one of the fastest-growing areas in the region.
+There are a number of major employers nearby including Denver International Airport, CU Anschutz Medical Campus, Buckley Space Force Base, and more on the way.
+Because there is so much growth happening, there are more master-planned communities offering more space along with a variety of newer housing options at more attainable price points than many other Denver metro neighborhoods.

-For residents of Windler, northeast Aurora offers the benefits of a growing master-planned community while remaining connected to employment centers, recreation, and destinations throughout the Denver metro area.
+Residents of Windler receive all the benefits of a growing master-planned community while continuing to remain connected to local employers, Aurora’s stunning recreational opportunities, and larger destinations throughout the Denver metro area.

 Windler offers convenient access to: